icgrp/ese532_handouts/ese532_handouts/hw3/homework_submission.md

     create a revised implementation that uses four 64b ARM cores to achieve additional speedup.
 The initial
     implementation can be found in `hw3/assignment/pipeline_4_cores`, where we currently utilize 3 cores.
+The provided stream has only $100$ frames, but assume in your performance computations that you are dealing with a stream of infinite length.
+    1. Report the throughput of the initial pipelined implementation on 3 cores in pictures per second.
+(1 lines)
+    2. What is the best performance that one could theoretically achieve with a pipelined mapping of the streaming application on 4 cores over the single ARM core solution?
+        (1 line)
+        ```{hint}
+        Where is the bottleneck?
+Can you hide the bottleneck
+        anymore like you did in 3b?
+Does the bottleneck limit the best performance you can achieve?
+        ```
+    3. Describe the mapping that achieves the best performance.
-Try to achieve a $4$$\times$ speedup over the single ARM core solution.
+        Try to achieve the best speedup over the single ARM core solution.
-    1. Describe your solution strategy  (1 paragraph)
-    2. Include your code  in your report.
+    4. Implement your design and include your code  in your report.
-    3. Report speedup obtained and relate it to your solution.
+    5. Report speedup obtained and relate it to your solution.
 (3--5 lines)
-    4. Validate your design and report on any discrepancies.
+    6. Validate your design and report on any discrepancies.

 ## Deliverables
 In summary, upload the following in their respective links in canvas: